Lelani82/Terminal-App-Assessment/README.md

 ### Accessibility Concerns

-We thought about how visually impaired people could have an issue if wanting to use our app.
+We thought about how visually impaired people could possibly have difficulty when using our app.
 Possible solutions could include:

-● Install a gem that converts text to speech or
+● Install a gem that converts text to speech; or
 ● Using a screen reader

-We also thought about the consequences of installing a gem that could make it hard for people to read (we considered our colour selection) or for people that have epilepsy (we decided to avoid using flashing text)
+We also thought about the consequences of installing gems that could alter the text:

+● Converting the text to flashing fonts - This would be inappropriate for people with epilepsy; or ● Converting the font to certain colours - This could be hard for people to read, so we considered our colour selection

 ### Potential legal, moral, ethical, cultural and safety issues
-We have discussed and addressed any possible issues.
-We have not come accross any, apart from possible licensing issues with using an external Gem.
+We have discussed these potential issues.
+The only possible issue we have come accross would be any legal implications associated with using an external Gem.

 ### Possible social, political, cultural, racial, gender and international issues
-We have discussed and addressed any possible issues.
-We have not come accross any.
+We have discussed these potential issues.
+The only possible issue we have come accross would be international usage of our app, where the country's main language is not English.
+This can easily be rectified by translating our apps prompts into a foreign language.

 ___________________________________________________________________________________________________________________________